Harish-2502/CCC-Team-72/elastic/README.md

 )
 ```

-Add the index "temperatures" as a Kibana data view.

 ### Vector search

 Search for the most similar temperature vector to a vector of typical Vancouver temperatures in the month of January (expressed in Kelvin).